 - Control bracken by cutting in mid June and late July and remove material.
-Repeat for 3-4 years or until under control.
-Spray with herbicide when plants green if needed (Asulox) - Mow grasses and remove material.
+Repeat for 3-4 years or until under control. - Mow grasses and remove material.
 Cut grass at 3 different sward heights around glade: Divide the ride into roughly 3 parallel zones with scalloping along edges.
-Cut the central area to a short sward twice yearly-first cut in March with a second cut in October.
+Cut the central area to a short sward twice yearly-cut in October.
 Cut the second zone (2-3 metres), on a 4-year cycle; again at the same times as for the central zone.
-Cut the third zone (2-3 metres), on an 8-year cycle following the same time frame as above. - Scallop edges of glade and coppice any hazel, oak or ash trees below 15cm DBH
+Cut the third zone (2-3 metres), on an 8-year cycle following the same time frame as above. - Scallop edges of glade and coppice any hazel, oak or ash trees below 15cm DBH.